deepakbackuply/softaculous_api/cpanel/guide/admin_add_wp_theme.md

-## Add theme into admin set Softaculous API Guide
+## Add theme to admin set Softaculous API Guide
 This guide explains how to add theme into the admin set using Softaculous API.

 ### via cURL